isquicha/cuda-parallel-studies/README.md

 ## Information
 The .cu files are basically .cpp with some CUDA syntax.
 In CUDA context, Host = CPU and Device = GPU.
+Variables with a `h` in the name are host's variables.
+The ones with an `d` are device's variables.
+The CUDA headers (.h files) are on `CUDA Toolkit installation folder/include`.

 ## How to run